 “Policy” or “Policies” means any written rule or regulation of the Institute, the Board of Regents of the University System of Georgia.

 “Preponderance of the Evidence” is the standard of review used in determining responsibility and means whether a Respondent is more likely than not to be in violation of the Code.

-“President” means the President of the Institute or their designee.
+“President” means the Institute's President or their designee.

 “Registered Student Organization” or “RSO” means persons who have complied with or are in the process of complying with, the Institute requirements for chartering or annual registration requirements pursuant to the Registered Student Organizations Policy.